In addition to my work at Author Weekly, I teach college writing to about 200 students each year.

 They’re a fascinating mix of traditional students, international students, and mid-career professionals looking to expand their employment opportunities.
 My students range in age from 16-65.

-Besides teaching and grading, a big part of my job includes analysis: figuring out what’s working, what’s not working.
+Besides teaching and grading, a big part of my job requires analysis: figuring out what’s working, what’s not working.

 Through considerable evaluation and introspection, I’ve reached some conclusions about teaching, about writing, about what it takes to become a better writer.